Raku/marketing/README.md

-# Marketing Resources for Perl 6 Language
+# Marketing Resources For The Raku Language

-This repository contains brochures and various assets useful for marketing the Perl 6 language.
+This repository contains brochures and various assets useful for marketing the Raku language.

 --------